 There are 6 meetings this session and the aim is to continue with comment resolution.

-Question (Q): It looks as though the group has completed more than 15% of comments.
+Q: It looks as though the group has completed more than 15% of comments.

-Answer (A): That was just between January 2022 and now.
+A: That was just between January 2022 and now.
 I think the overall figure is closer to 75%.

 Q: The Tuesday TGbe meeting is still on the teleconference schedule.
 Is this correct?